MicrosoftDocs/AdaptiveCards/AdaptiveCards/index.md

 same way, we believe that Adaptive Cards can create a simple, expressive means of describing card content.

 ### When in doubt, keep it out
 It is easier to add later then it is to live with a mistake.
-Iif we found ourselves debating whether we should add something or not, we opted to leave it out.
+If we found ourselves debating whether we should add something or not, we opted to leave it out.
 It is always easier to add a property than to live with a legacy we wish we didn't have to support.